thread and yarn

 I hope you love your order, but if you're not happy, please get in touch to return it to me within 14 days of receiving it for a refund or exchange.

 The products must be unused and in their original packaging.
-You'll need to pay the return and exchange postage costs.
+You'll need to pay the return postage costs, and any customs fees due.

 Damaged or faulty items